PART II: EQUIPMENT

-This is the second installment of a three part series on returning to skateboarding after a long break.
+This is the second installment of a four part series on returning to skateboarding after a long break.
 The first section covers a mind/body “reality check,” and what you should, and should not, expect upon your return.
 Also covered in that section is common injuries with returning skaters, and how to minimize them.
 If you have not read that information yet, you are encouraged to do so.
 That post can be found here.

 While this is a long post, it intended only to be a “quick” and general overview of equipment.
 It is certainly not exhaustive.
 I’m sure that others may have different views and perspectives on everything I cover here.
 Just remember this material is only intended to be a starting point, and it is not dogma.
 Only you can figure out what works best for you.
 I am just trying to help get the ball rolling.
 That said, on we go…

 The most common question when returning to skating after a long break is, “What kind of deck should I get?”
 It’s a great question, and the truth is you have more options now than at any point in skateboard history.
 If you want a 1983 Madrid Explosion reissue, no problem.
 A late 1980s H-Street deck?
 Yup.
 That’s reissued, too.
 Early 1990s football shaped decks are also available, along with modern “shaped” decks.
 And of course, the now standard “popsicle” is widely available.
 If you want it, you can get it.
 The amount of variety available now is really astonishing.
 There is literally something for everyone, and that is how it should be.